May 7, 2026

 Introduction

-Understanding DMARC Policy Enforcement
+What DMARC Policy Enforcement Means

 1. Adaptive Policy Enforcement

-2. Granular Policy Implementation
+2. Granular Subdomain Policies

-3. Incorporating Contextual Threat Intelligence
+3. Contextual Threat Intelligence

-4. Emphasizing User Education and Feedback
+4. Employee Education and Feedback

 Conclusion